hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 `common` is used for traits and logic shared across 2 or more subcrates.

 `core` is organized according to the three roles of the zero-knowledge protocols.
+This is the main crate that will be included in other projects.

 `signatures` are signatures that can be used to generate signature proofs of knowledge with selective disclosure proofs.
 Current signatures known to support this scheme are [BBS+](https://crypto.stanford.edu/~xb/crypto04a/groupsigs.pdf), [CL](https://groups.csail.mit.edu/cis/pubs/lysyanskaya/cl02b.pdfhttps://groups.csail.mit.edu/cis/pubs/lysyanskaya/cl02b.pdf),